Galois cohomology of certain field extensions and the divisible case of Milnor-Kato conjecture

 From now on and for the rest of this section we will assume that the Milnor--Kato conjecture holds for all relevant fields, primes, and degrees.
 Under this assumption we will deduce corollaries from Proposition~7, Proposition~8, and Theorem~9.

 \begin{corollary} \.Let $\l$ be a prime number, $m$ be a power of\/~$\l$, and $F$~be a field containing a primitive root of unity of degree~$m$.
 Consider the ring $H^*(G_F,\.\Z/m)$.
-Let $u\in H^1(G_F,\.Z/m)$ be an element of additive order~$k=\l^s$.
+Let $u\in H^1(G_F,\.\Z/m)$ be an element of additive order~$k=\l^s$ and $E/F$ be the corresponding cyclic field extension of degree~$k$.
 Assume that the maximal proper subfield of\/~$E$ over~$F$ has no nontrivial finite extensions of degree $\le \l/2$.
 Then the ideal $\Ann(u)$ in the ring $H^*(G_F,\.\Z/m)$ is generated by elements of degree less or equal to~$s$.
 In particular, if\/ $m=\l$ is a prime and $F$ has no nontrivial extensions of degree~$\le \l/2$, then $\Ann(u)$ is generated in degree~$1$. \end{corollary}